 Introduction: PUBLU: DIY Posable Puppet

 The current design of the posable puppet is quite satisfactory and meets most of my requirements that I set for myself.
 I have not found a similar design elsewhere.
 Out of the 7 types of joints, designing one particular joint -The Magnetic-Ball-and-O-Ring-Joint was quite challenging as it required positioning and attaching the magnets that are size of a few mm, to a position precision of a few 100ths of a mm (or tens of micrometer), in the presence of strong magnetic forces of the order of hundreds of gm weight.
-The assembly of this particular joint requires measurement of physical quantities- (force and displacements) to be done for each geometry of magnet size, magnet strength, steel ball size etc. I like to describe this particular assembly in the following way- "We are taming the two tiny beasts: One- The strong and restless NdFeB alloy magnet, and the other- the softer, yet firm gripping rubber O-ring, and get them to work as a team !".
+I like to describe this particular assembly in the following way- "We are taming the two tiny beasts: One- The strong and restless NdFeB alloy magnet, and the other- the softer, yet firm gripping rubber O-ring, and get them to work as a team !".

-Sections in this Instructable: There are 13 steps or sections, excluding this section of ‘Introduction and Supplies’.
+Sections in this Instructable: There are 14 steps or sections, excluding this section of ‘Introduction’.
 The last four sections are not really part of the fabrication process, but additional information.

 - Head and Eyes